Trustpilot

 International Women’s Day - Tuesday 8th March

 This year, we thought we’d have our own celebration.
-It’s never been more important for women to take control of their sexual health and with Spring around the corner and to add a smile on your face, we have 40% off our smiley pouches between 25th Feb - 11th March 2022.
+It’s never been more important for women to take control of their sexual health - with Spring around the corner and to add a little smile to your face, we have 40% off our smiley pouches between 25th Feb - 11th March 2022.

 History of International Women’s Day